Authorisation

 Data reporting conditions

 Ofgem requires periodic reporting from authorised operators.
 Quarterly submissions cover consumer numbers, new connections, and complaints data.
 Annual submissions cover financial performance, interruptions, PSR usage, and consumer satisfaction.
-The specific data fields and submission deadlines are set by Ofgem and may evolve.

 Technical standards (HNTAS)